zealvora/certified-kubernetes-application-developer/practice-tests/core-concepts.md

 <p>

+a.
 Create a pod with the name of kplabs-nginx.

-The pod should be launched from an image of ``` mykplabs/kubernetes:nginx``` .
+b.
+The pod should be launched from an image of ``` mykplabs/kubernetes:nginx```

+c.
 The name of the container should be mycontainer

 </details>